Start > Introduction & terms

 • You may drive briefly on the hard shoulder in order, for example, to facilitate an overtaking.
 However, be very careful if you have limited visibility.

-• Anyone on the hard shoulder has an obligation to give way to the road users on the carriageway.
+• Vehicles on the hard shoulder have an obligation to give way to vehicles on the carriageway.

 Basic safety